 B:cannot be in use, as these drive letters are required for the backend implementation of Enterprise Profiles.

-Administrators must set capacity and successfully complete a publish before enabling Enterprise Profiles.
-If using Enterprise Profiles without the account being joined to a Domain, the account must be published once after enabling Enterprise Profiles as well.
+Administrators must set capacity and successfully complete a publish before enabling Enterprise Profiles, regardless of whether the Frame account is configured to be domain-joined or not domain-joined.

 Enabling Enterprise Profiles will increase the time required to establish a Frame session.
 When a user starts their first Frame session after Enterprise Profiles have been enabled, the time to get to that session may be increased by up to a minute; this is because their Enterprise Profile volume must be created, encrypted, and formatted on that session start.
 Subsequent sessions will be much faster, but still may be upwards of 10 seconds slower than sessions without Enterprise Profiles, due to timing constraints from the Cloud Provider for attaching volumes to virtual machines.
 This behavior is normal and expected.